radar/ryanbigg.com/_posts/2021-03-04-getting-started-with-contracting-in-australia.markdown

 Get a contract.
 Get it signed.

-You cannot be a contractor without a contract.
+**You cannot be a contractor without a contract.
 You will be an "or".
-Nobody wants an "or".
+Nobody wants an "or"**.
 Get it in writing.
 Get it signed.
 Dated.
 As the wise Jeff Casimir once said, contracts are written while in love, but only ever used in hate.
 You will want a good one for when shit hits the fan.
 And it will hit the fan.

 If you agree to some work, it's in writing _in your personal email account, not in their company's Slack_.
 It's timestamped, filed away and easily accessible.
 Can you find that documentation with minimal effort?
 You better be able to.